tstatler/doctools/guides/acs/releasenotes/README.md

 * Fixed an Android issue with UTF-8 encoded characters not being displayed properly in push notifications.

-* Fixed an issue in Dashboard where an administrator was not able to export an application's data if they were not the application's owner.

 * Fixed an issue where an application administrator was unable to check ACLs for a regular user.

 ## 11 January 2013